callnow

 After recording the non-taxable income, the next step is to create a bank deposit that affects Accounts Receivable.
 This deposit allows you to apply the invoice.
 Then, you can match the bank feeds in the deposit you created, giving you full control over your financial transactions.

-Part 1: Setup the Undeposited Fund account
+Part 1: Setup the Undeposited Fund Account

 You must enter all the transactions that you want to deposit in the undeposited funds account.
 This account has everything you need before you record a deposit.